 - Step 1: Set Frequency and Priority for updates

 Go to the Admin Panel, navigate to STORES, and choose Configuration (under Settings)

 On the left panel, please tap CATALOG and select the XML Sitemap in the dropdown.

 Next, expand the Categories Options section on the right panel.
 Then, set the frequency for the category updates (Always/ Hourly/ Daily/ Weekly…).
-It is recommended to update your sitemap regularly to catch up with the changes of the site content.
+It is recommended to update your sitemap regularly to catch up with the changes in the site content.

-Similarly , please expand the Product Options & the CMS Page Options to set Frequency and Priority for these sections.
+Similarly, please expand the Product Options & the CMS Page Options to set Frequency and Priority for these sections.

-2nd step: Move to General Settings
+Step 2: Move to General Settings

 Firstly, you must expand the General Settings section.